Elliot Leung

-Early life
+Early life and education

 Leung was born and raised in British Hong Kong, the eldest of two children to a father who had dreams to be a visual artist and a mother who wanted to pursue a musical career.
 His mother plays piano and was first chorale soprano, then a choir conductor.
 At age 5, he was a gifted child case study in The Oxford Handbook of Children's Musical Cultures.
 He received early music education in St. Paul's Co-educational College and the Hong Kong Academy of Performing Arts, and transferred to International Christian School in his secondary years.

 When Leung was two years old, his mother began teaching him how to play the piano.
 When he turned five, his swift musical growth was quickly identified by teachers of St. Paul's Co-educational College.
 The next year, Leung was sent to study music and the cello with Laurent Perrin.
 When he was fifteen, Leung made his debut appearance on CCTV's "Asian Art Festival · Charming China (亞洲藝術盛典 · 魅力中國)" show.
 As a child, Leung aspired to be a conductor until encountering the music from Halo: Combat Evolved during his teens, driving him to pursue another career that revolves around symphonic music.

-O'Donnell's modal music from Halo was a large musical influence throughout Leung's upbringing which lead him to study music composition at his alma mater Wheaton Conservatory.
-The two met during Leung's time as a student and since then was mentored by Martin O'Donnell during his years in the United States.
-In an interview, Leung commented that his original post-college intentions were to follow O'Donnell's footsteps and pursue graduate studies in music at the University of Southern California until he was scouted and named the composer of Operation Red Sea.
-The two share a close relationship, as O'Donnell was seen attending the premiere of Leung's Symphony No. 1 in Hong Kong in 2023.
+Martin O'Donnell's modal music from the Halo franchise was a large musical influence throughout Leung's upbringing which lead him to study music composition at his alma mater Wheaton Conservatory.
+The two met during Leung's time as a student and since then was mentored by O'Donnell during his years in the United States.
+In an interview, Leung commented that his original post-college intentions were to follow O'Donnell's footsteps and pursue graduate studies in music at the University of Southern California until he was scouted and hired as the composer for Operation Red Sea.

 Career

 2014 to 2017: Beginnings in Hong Kong

 Leung's first job in the film industry was working as a music assistant on the film "Insanity" in 2014.
 In 2015, he started writing music for various kinds of projects while continuing to work as an orchestrator.
 During this time, his choral music was highly praised by Bernard Chan of the Hong Kong Executive Council.
 He also composed RTHK radio 1's new station jingle.
-His arrangement of "Descendants of the Dragon" (龍的傳人) was also performed in "同心耀中華 — 紫荊花開," held in Shenzhen as the concert finale as a part of the Hong Kong SAR's 20th Anniversary celebrations.
+His arrangement of "Descendants of the Dragon" was also performed in Shenzhen as the concert finale celebrating the Hong Kong SAR's 20th Anniversary.

-Leung's breakthrough came in 2017, when Dante Lam sought him out to compose the score of Operation Red Sea (紅海行動).
+Leung's breakthrough came in 2017, when Dante Lam sought him out to compose the score of Operation Red Sea.
 The film was selected to represent Hong Kong in the best foreign-language film category at the 91st Academy Awards.